ETFs vs Index Funds: What’s the Difference?

 Is it better to choose an ETF or an index fund?

 ETFs and index funds each have their pros and cons.
-ETFs tend to cost less and be more tax efficient, and you can trade ETFs like stocks throughout the day.
-If you’re interested in more of a buy-and-hold strategy, an index fund may make more sense.
+ETFs tend to be more tax efficient, and you can trade ETFs like stocks throughout the day.
+If you’re interested in a buy-and-hold strategy, an index fund may make more sense.

 What are the differences between an ETF and an index fund?

-ETFs generally cost less, are more transparent, and more tax efficient compared with index funds.
+While both types of funds can provide some portfolio diversification, ETFs are generally more transparent, and more tax efficient compared with index funds.

 SoFi Invest®